SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-29-we-need-talmudic-arguments.md

 Scott Alexander's novel, _Unsong_. <sup id="fn6a">[[6]](#fn6)</sup>  It takes ideas from the Talmud and asks, "What if the world was _literally_ like that?"

-As a science fiction book, it's brilliant: Uriel the nerd sysadmin angel trying to keep reality running, Silicon Valley full of "big theonomy" companies trying to copyright the Names of G-d from kaballah used for spells, Unitarian Universalist underground cells doing _samizdat_ kaballah, a battle in which the Lubavitcher Rebbe turns the Statue of Liberty into a golem and rides it into battle saving the day, loads of puns involving Torah stories and whales ("Baleen Shem Tov"), trying to explain knock-knock jokes to an angel, why Elisha Ben Abuyah is always referred to as "the other one" in the Talumd&hellip; and a _lot_ of even crazier stuff.
+As a science fiction novel, it's brilliant:
+- Uriel the nerd sysadmin angel trying to keep reality running,
+- Silicon Valley full of "big theonomy" companies trying to copyright the Names of G-d from kaballah used for spells,
+- Unitarian Universalist underground cells doing _samizdat_ kaballah,
+- a battle in which the Lubavitcher Rebbe turns the Statue of Liberty into a golem and rides it into battle saving the day,
+- loads of puns involving Torah stories and whales (example: "Baleen Shem Tov"),
+- trying to explain knock-knock jokes to an angel,
+- why Elisha Ben Abuyah is always referred to as "the other one" in the Talumd
+&hellip; and a _lot_ of even crazier stuff.
 (Uriel says: PLEASE DO NOT BLOW UP MOUNTAINS.
 IT NEVER HELPS.)

 Scott's a psychiatrist, and said the free associations used in kaballah are very like the